 Following Indeed’s partnership with Glassdoor in 2020, all your job posts on Indeed also appear on Glassdoor.
 Glassdoor no longer provides job advertising on its site, but you can sign up for a free account with Glassdoor to access its salary and employer branding tools.
 For example, you can create a free profile on Glassdoor to advertise your company culture, benefits, and compensations, plus gather reviews from current employees.

-Despite this, Indeed and Glassdoor’s access to a large number of jobseekers worldwide means that sorting through them could become overwhelming if you don’t have a dedicated hiring team to do so.
+The main tradeoff is that Indeed is built for volume, not specialization.
+Indeed and Glassdoor’s access to a large number of jobseekers worldwide means that sorting through them could become overwhelming if you don’t have a dedicated hiring team to do so.

 Indeed Pricing